George Gershwin: Recordings and film

 In 1945, the film biography Rhapsody in Blue was made, starring Robert Alda as George Gershwin.
 The film contains many factual errors about Gershwin's life, but also features many examples of his music, including an almost complete performance of Rhapsody in Blue.
 In 1965, Movietone Records released an album MTM 1009 featuring Gershwin's piano rolls of the titled George Gershwin plays RHAPSODY IN BLUE and his other favorite compositions.
 The B-side of the LP featured nine other recordings.

-In 1975, Columbia Records released an album featuring Gershwin's piano rolls of Rhapsody In Blue, accompanied by the Columbia Jazz Band playing the original jazz band accompaniment, conducted by Michael Tilson Thomas.
-The B-side of the Columbia Masterworks release features Tilson Thomas leading the New York Philharmonic in An American In Paris.

-In 1976, RCA Records, as part of its "Victrola Americana" line, released a collection of Gershwin recordings taken from 78s recorded in the 1920s and called the LP Gershwin plays Gershwin, Historic First Recordings (RCA Victrola AVM1-1740).
-Included were recordings of Rhapsody in Blue with the Paul Whiteman Orchestra and Gershwin on piano; An American in Paris, from 1927 with Gershwin on celesta; and Three Preludes, "Clap Yo' Hands" and Someone to Watch Over Me", among others.
-There are a total of ten recordings on the album.
-At the opening ceremony of the 1984 Olympic Games in Los Angeles, Rhapsody in Blue was performed in spectacular fashion by many pianists.
+In 1975, Columbia Records released an album featuring Gershwin's piano rolls of Rhapsody in Blue, accompanied by the Columbia Jazz Band playing the original jazz band accompaniment, conducted by Michael Tilson Thomas.
+The B-side of the Columbia Masterworks release features Tilson Thomas leading the New York Philharmonic in An American in Paris.
+In 1976, RCA Records reissued a collection of Gershwin's original recordings on the album Gershwin plays Gershwin, Historic First Recordings (RCA Victrola AVM1-1740).
+Included was the first LP release of the 1924 recording of Rhapsody in Blue with the Paul Whiteman Orchestra and Gershwin on piano; An American in Paris, from 1929 conducted by Nathaniel Shilkret with Gershwin on celesta.
+Also included were Three Preludes, "Clap Yo' Hands" and "Someone to Watch Over Me", among others.